 Grapple Dog Accessibility Report

-Grapple Dog offers 7 accessibility features in the Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 32 accessibility features for Grapple Dog in the Controls, Difficulty, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Grapple Dog is a platform game where you play a pixel dog with the ability to grapple onto surfaces to swing and jump around a level.
 You can extend the length of the rope for a longer swing.
 In this way you take on puzzles, enemies and various navigational challenges.

-Grapple Dog has 1 accessibility feature for Controls which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Grapple Dog which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Similar Games With More Accessibility Features for Controls